 Keep ‘em covered: Keep sail covers on mainsails when not in use!
 Just because you've got the sail flaked on the boom doesn't mean it's not taking a beating at the hands of UV rays!
 Get the cover on immediately after use - and if you've got a stackpack, zip it up!

-This goes for canvas too: If your Bimini is collapsible, fold it shut and put the cover over on.
+This goes for canvas and lines too: If your Bimini is collapsible, fold it shut and put the cover over on.
 This will protect your expensive canvas!
+Sky halyards with a retrieval line if possible and check lines that are left in the sun, such as the mainsheet, regularly.

 Use a headsail UV cover: A roller furler that lives on the headstay should have a piece of sacrificial fabric sewn onto the side that’s exposed to the sun.
 When rolled correctly, that piece of fabric absorbs the UV damage while your sail fabric stays protected.
 Maintain and regularly examine the UV cover on your headsail and make sure it’s furled the correct way so the cover can do its job.